-Your lead magnet is a great way to attract more customers and scale up your business, but you have to know how to build an effective piece of content that people actually want, and then, present it to them when they need it the most.
+Your lead magnet is a great way to attract more customers and scale up your business as an authorproneur, but you have to know how to build an effective piece of content that people actually want, and then, present it to them when they need it the most.

 The biggest challenge for many authors and online entrepreneurs is creating the best opt-in gift (lead magnet) that entices potential subscribers (remember, they haven’t signed up yet) into joining your community.

 A lead magnet is your free gift to your audience and serves as the front door to your world.
 It adds a taste of professionalism to your branding and shows people that you are serious about communicating with your readers beyond the book.

 #2 – Determine if you need a lead magnet